kchandi/foundry-samples/samples/agent-catalog/msft-agent-samples/semantic-kernel-sdk/video-translation-agent/README.md

 ### Quickstart

-1. Clone the repository and navigate to the `video-translation-agent` folder using the "cd" command in the terminal.
+1. Clone the repository and navigate to the `video-translation-agent` folder.

 2. Create and activate a virtual environment: